autometrics-dev/autometrics-rs/README.md

 It adds a counter for tracking function calls and errors (for functions that return `Result`s), a histogram for latency, and a gauge for concurrent requests.

-We currently use the [`opentelemetry`](https://crates.io/crates/opentelemetry) crate for producing metrics in the [OpenTelemetry](https://opentelemetry.io/) format.
-This can be converted to the Prometheus export format, as well as others, using different [exporters](https://github.com/open-telemetry/opentelemetry-rust#related-crates).
+Autometrics supports using different underlying libraries for producing the metrics.
+See [below](#metrics-collection-libraries) for how to configure the metrics library.

-Autometrics can generate the PromQL queries and Prometheus links for each function because it is creating the metrics using specific names and labeling conventions.
+Finally, autometrics can generate the PromQL queries and Prometheus links for each function because it is creating the metrics using specific names and labeling conventions.

 ## API